 This course will focus entirely on the skill of drawing perspective, the art of making a two-dimensional image look three-dimensional.
 The emphasis will be on one and two point perspective.
 Other topics will include ellipses, inclined planes, reflections, repeating objects, and characters.

-DATD 1050 - Painting and Composition
+DATD 1056 - Painting Theory and Practice

 DATD 1060 - History of Animation and Film Theory